 We recommend the following specific guidance for targeting the Soviet nuclear threat to the US and our allies.
 First, we should, for reasons of alliance solidarity, continue to give equal priority to targeting threats to the US and to our NATO allies.
 Second, when forces are fully generated and there are sufficient weapons available to meet other targeting objectives adequately, including the maintenance of a Secure Reserve Force, we should continue to plan to place at least one weapon on each target that constitutes a nuclear threat to the US or our allies, using the most effective weapon for each type of target and taking into account the desirability of promptly using forces with less endurance.
 For the longer run we should have sufficient weapons with hard target capabilities to meet this objective without utilizing weapons with low PK.
-Third, in the retaliatory case, priority should be given (among nuclear threat targets) to [6 lines not declassified] It will be important in the longer run to improve the US capability to acquire information rapidly on the status of Soviet strategic forces following an attack.
-(See Issue #3) $\frac{6}{2}$
+Third, in the retaliatiory case, priority should be given (among nuclear threat targets) to should pay close attention to the ability of nuclear weapons to affect the post-exchange balance of military forces, broadly defined, not just nuclear forces.
+This will require a special effort to identify the